akxhay/parking/README.md

-# Spring Project with PostgreSQL Integration

-This Spring project is a simple example of integrating PostgreSQL with a Spring Boot application.
-It includes information on how to set up the PostgreSQL database, configure the project, and provides sample APIs to interact with the database.
+# Parking management system

 ## Prerequisites

-- Java Development Kit (JDK) - Install Java 11 or later.
+- Java Development Kit (JDK) - Install Java 17 or later.
 - Apache Maven - Install Maven to build and manage the project.
 - PostgreSQL Database - Install and set up a PostgreSQL database.
 You'll need the database name, username, and password.